TamekaSarkar/ConfusionCuisine/README.md

 # CONFUSION
-Fron-end for a restaurant website using HTML5,CSS3,Bootstrap3,Jquery
+Fron-end for a restaurant website using HTML5,CSS3,Bootstrap3,JS and jQuery